Discrete nonlinear Schr\"{o}dinger equation in complex networks: Introduction

-One of the most interesting features of DNLS is that it leads to self-trapping, viz. while for small values of $\chi$ the probability wave is delocalized, this does not hold for larger nonlinearity values~\cite{Scott85}.The self-trapping properties of DNLS for finite chains of sites have been studied extensively in Ref ~\cite{Mol92}.
-But single lattice models are often insufficient to describe more complex systems encountered in nature.
-In general such systems are characterized by graphs with bonds connecting sites with a wide distribution of mutual distances.
+One of the most interesting features of DNLS is that it leads to self-trapping, in other words for small values of $\chi$ the probability wave is delocalised while for values above a certain treshold it localizes ~\cite{Scott85}.
+The self-trapping properties of DNLS for finite chains of sites have been studied extensively in Ref ~\cite{Mol93}.
+But simple lattice models are often insufficient to describe more complex systems encountered in nature.
+In general such systems are characterized by networks with bonds connecting sites with a wide distribution of mutual distances.
 Examples can be found in various fields, ranging from physics or biology to social science and computers.
 This structural complexity gives rise to interesting statistical properties.
-These systems are known as small-world networks, i.e. networks whose bonds posses a high degree of local clustering, and at the same time a short average path length connecting the nodes of the system ~\cite{Watts98,Watts99,Barabasi02}.
+These systems are known as small-world networks, i.e. networks whose bonds possess a high degree of local clustering, and at the same time a short average path length connecting the nodes of the system ~\cite{Watts98,Watts99,Barabasi02}.

-In the present paper we extend the work of Ref.~\cite{Mol92} to structurally complex networks.
-Specifically, we focus on the dependence of localization properties of DNLS on the degree of complexity of the network; the problem is set as follows: We begin with N lattice sites that form a one dimensional ring.
-For relatively large values of N the DNLS dynamics on this ring is not different form the one in very long one dimensional lattices~\cite{Mol92}.
-Subsequently, we destroy the periodicity of the lattice by randomly inserting connections between distant sites, as seen ion Ref ~\cite{Blum07}.
+The study of the DNLS equation selftrapping properties in a simple one dimensional lattice was presented in Ref.~\cite{Mol93}; in the present article we go beyond this work and investigate selftrapping in structurally complex networks.
+Specifically, we focus on the dependence of localization properties of DNLS on the degree of complexity of the network; the problem is set as follows: We begin with N lattice sites that form a one dimensional ring with nearest neighbor interactions only (Fig 1).
+For relatively large values of N the DNLS dynamics on this ring is not different from the one in very long one dimensional lattices~\cite{Mol93}.
+Subsequently, we destroy the periodicity of the lattice by randomly inserting connections between distant sites ~\cite{Blum07,Quintanilla}.
 As an initial condition we use that which places the probability initially on one site of the system.
-The main quantity studied throughout this paper is the long time-averaged probability $P_0 (t)$, viz. the occupation probability of the initially populated site:
+The main quantity studied throughout this paper is the long time-averaged probability $P (\tau )$, viz. the occupation probability of the initially populated site, taken to be the site $n=1$: